borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 But what if borgmatic is running on the host?
 You can still connect to a database container if its ports are properly exposed to the host.
-For instance, when running the database container with Docker, you can specify `--publish 127.0.0.1:5433:5432` so that it exposes the container's port 5432 to port 5433 on the host (only reachable on localhost, in this case).
+For instance, when running the database container, you can specify `--publish 127.0.0.1:5433:5432` so that it exposes the container's port 5432 to port 5433 on the host (only reachable on localhost, in this case).
 Or the same thing with Docker Compose:

 ```yaml
 services: